kraken-io/kraken-node/README.md

 });
 ````

-## Lossy Optimizations
+## Lossy Optimization

-When you decide to sacrifice just a small amount of image quality (unnoticeable to the human eye), you will be able to save up to 90% of the initial file weight.
+When you decide to sacrifice just a small amount of image quality (usually unnoticeable to the human eye), you will be able to save up to 90% of the initial file weight.
 Lossy optimization will give you outstanding results with just a fraction of image quality loss.

-To use lossy optimizations simply set `lossy: true` property in your request:
+To use lossy optimizations simply set `lossy: true` in your request:

 ````js
 var opts = {